runtimeverification/michelson-semantics/michelson.md

    returns a singleton stack of the correct type.

 We currently do not implement the full typing semantics for cases (1)-(2).
+Practically, this means that only *executed* code is type-checked, i.e. untaken branches are not checked and loops are only checked for the exact number of iterations for which they are run.
+This means that, even if some execution succeeds, executing the other branch of an if instruction or executing a loop a different number of times may cause the program to get stuck.

 ### Stack Loading